As of April 2019, there will be 20 Integrated Care Systems in England.

 The danger of relying on private or third sector providers is illustrated by the recent collapse of a social enterprise maternity service in Waltham Forest , East London

 Regardless, such reliance is built into the “Better Births” Integrated Care Systems.
-44 have been set up following the The National Maternity Review, which advocated a new model of maternity care.
+44 of these so-called Local Maternity Systems have been set up following the National Maternity Review, which advocated a new model of maternity care.

 Maternity services campaigner Jessica Ormerod explains:

 “It emphasises community care delivered through local hubs with a theoretical reduced demand on hospital services.
 It recommends an increase in independent sector providers and introduces Personal Care Maternity Budgets.
 Personal Care Budgets commoditise and monetise the system.
 They add layers of unnecessary complication, increase expense, fragment accountability and lead to an accounting nightmare.